0xJeremy/socket.py/README.md

 socket = NodeSocket()

-socket.sendRaw('NodeSocket Test!')
+channel = 'channel_1'

+socket.write(channel, 'Hello from Python!')

-response = socket.lastData()
+response = socket.get(channel)
 ```

 Here are the functions accessible from the NodeSocket library:
 ```
-recv(size) => will cause NodeSocket to read from the data socket, and will return any data in the socket (size, in bytes, defaults to 256)

-lastData() => will return the last piece of data received from Node.js

-sendRaw(msg) => will send raw data to Node.js (matches the 'dataRaw' event in socket.py)

-sendJson(msg) => will send a Json object to Node.js (matches the 'dataJson' event in socket.py)

-sendString(msg) => will send a string to Node.js (matches the 'dataString' event in socket.py)

 open() => will open the data socket (called by default, do not call unless the connection is interrupted)

 close() => will close the data socket

 isOpen() => returns if the socket is open (returns a boolean)

+get(channel) => will return the most recent data to a specific channel
 ```

+The socket is read from automatically and runs on a separate thread.
+When the socket is created it will block until the socket is open, but will otherwise not interrupt program flow.